earthbucks/chatvim.nvim/README.md

 ## Configuration

-Use "+++" for toml or "---" for yaml front matter.
+Use "+++" for TOML or "---" for YAML front matter.
 Front matter is used to specify settings for ChatVim.
 Place the front matter at the top of your markdown document, before any content.
 The front matter should look like this: